DanielFasel/realtime-emg-batch-decomposition/README.md

 # Result and Limitiations
 Comparing the calibration with the matlab results.
 Check the realtime results with the simulated data.
 Check the fully realtime setup with optional control algorithm as a demonstrations.
 Show limitations, sucha as drifting, movements, etc.

+# Todo

+- Check the fixed point algorithm
+- The rate of agreement check should be changed (It should not compensate for noise, instead only global shifting (Can be justified physiologically))
+- Make a plot of all spike plot of all units
+- Check the difference between the plots in the batch decomp and the comparision algorithm.